linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.04.2023 (announcement)
+- Exciting news!
+The team at Linkspreed is developing a fresh and innovative concept that we can't wait to share with you all.
+Stay tuned for updates!

 ### 20.04.2023 (announcement BioX)
 - 🚀👨‍💻💻💪 Busy day at BioX!
 We're putting in work on the frontend today to make our platform even better.
 Exciting things to come! #BioX #Frontend #Innovation #TechLife